Fred Martin (baseball): Defected to Mexican League

 Martin was one of a handful Major League Baseball players who "jumped" to the then-outlaw Mexican League during the 1946 season.
 With the reserve clause binding players permanently to the U.S. teams in "Organized Baseball" who held their contracts, the insurgent Mexican League induced players such as Martin, Sal Maglie, Mickey Owen, Lou Klein, Max Lanier, Danny Gardella and others to leave their clubs — in Martin's (and Lanier's and Klein's) case, the pennant-contending but notoriously low-paying St. Louis Cardinals — for greater riches south of the border.

 Martin, then almost 31, was in his first MLB campaign after seven years of toiling in the minors and four years of World War II service in the United States Army.
 He had appeared in six games for the 1946, title-bound Cards, winning two of three decisions and compiling an earned run average of 4.08 in 282/3 innings pitched.
-He, along with the other "jumpers," was then suspended from organized baseball by Commissioner of Baseball Albert B. Chandler.
+He, along with the other "contract jumpers," was then suspended by Commissioner of Baseball Albert B. Chandler.
 While the Mexican League raids of MLB stopped, and most of the American players soon attempted to rejoin Organized Baseball, the bans remained in force.

 In 1949, Martin and Lanier filed a $2.5 million lawsuit against baseball in an attempt to have the five-year bans lifted.
 The case, "Martin et al. v.
 National League Baseball Club", was appealed to the U.S. Court of Appeals for the Second Circuit, and heard by its Chief Judge Learned Hand.
 As part of the lawsuit, Martin and Lanier had requested a preliminary injunction allowing the "jumpers" to immediately return to their former major league teams, per the reserve clause.
 A district judge had denied the injunction on the grounds that it would "disturb the status quo" by restoring the plaintiffs to positions which they had voluntarily resigned three years before.
 Also, the judge ruled that the players' rights depended upon disputed questions of fact and law, and that they had an adequate legal remedy in the recovery of damages.

 Hand and the appeals court affirmed the denial of the injunction but, with respect to the disputed questions of fact and law, added "that the cause should be preferred, and that it should be brought to trial as soon as possible."

-On June 5, 1949, Chandler lifted the ban, and so Martin and Lanier dropped the suit.
+On June 5, 1949, Chandler lifted the ban, and Martin and Lanier dropped the suit.